 The Company has recorded decommissioning provisions for its power generation facilities and the Genesee coal mine (the Genesee Mine) as it is obliged to remove the facilities at the end of their useful lives and restore the power facilities and mine sites to their original condition.
-Decommissioning provisions for the Genesee Mine are incurred over time as new areas are mined, and a portion of the liability is settled over time as areas are reclaimed prior to final pit reclamation.
+In the fourth quarter of 2023, the Genesee Mine ceased mining.
+The decommissioning provisions for the Genesee Mine was incurred over time as new areas were mined, and a portion of the liability was settled over time as areas are reclaimed prior to final pit reclamation.

-At December 31, 2022, the Company's estimate of the undiscounted cash flow required to settle its decommissioning obligations is approximately \$595 million (2021 - \$556 million), calculated using an inflation rate of 2% (2021 - 2%).
-The expected timing for settlement of the obligations is between 2023 and 2058, which reflects ongoing reclamation of areas of the Genesee Mine, repowering Genesee 1 and 2 to be off-coal in 2023 and the anticipated useful lives of the different power generation facilities.
+At December 31, 2023, the Company's estimate of the undiscounted cash flow required to settle its decommissioning obligations is approximately \$627 million (2022 - \$595 million), calculated using an inflation rate of 2% (2022 - 2%).
+The expected timing for settlement of the obligations is between 2024 and 2057, which reflects reclamation of areas of the Genesee Mine and the anticipated useful lives of the certain power generation facilities.

-The payments to settle the obligations are expected to occur between 2024 and 2058 for the power generation facilities and 2023 for the mined, but unreclaimed sections of the Genesee Mine.
-Discount rates used to calculate the carrying amount of the obligations range from 3.26% to 4.60%.
+The payments to settle the obligations are expected to occur between 2024 and 2057 for the power generation facilities.
+The payments to settle the obligations are expected to occur between 2024 and 2027 for unreclaimed sections of the Genesee Mine that were mined.
+Discount rates used to calculate the carrying amount of the obligations range from 3.01% to 4.25%.
 The actual timing and net costs to settle decommissioning obligations may vary from estimates as a result of changes to contractor rates required to perform the decommissioning.